Quarantine in government arranged accommodation

 If you decide you do not wish remain in Queensland after starting your quarantine, you can leave quarantine prior to completing the full 14 days to immediately leave Queensland without stopping, provided you:

-If you are identified as a close contact you will be contacted by a public health emergency officer and be required to get tested and quarantine as per their instructions.
+If you are identified as a close contact or you have been to an interstate exposure venue at the relevant time you will be contacted by a public health emergency officer and be required to get tested and quarantine as per their instructions.
 You cannot leave quarantine early unless you have an exemption from the Chief Health Officer due to the increased public health risk.

 If we can’t find the people who had been in close contact with a person who tested positive, we will issue an alert on our website and through media and social media.
 This lists the dates, times and places where the sick person was will be listed on our website.
 We ask the public who may have had contact with that person at one of those times or places to contact us.
 If you have travelled interstate you should keep up to date with the latest public health alerts of as listed on the other relevant state or territory government’s website.
-If you have been in an exposure site you should call 13 HEALTH (13 43 25 84), you will be required to get tested immediately and follow the public health advice of the relevant jurisdiction.
+If you have been in an exposure site you should call 134 COVID ( 134 268 ), you will be required to get tested immediately and follow the public health advice of the relevant jurisdiction.